Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Merger Rates and Evolution with Redshift

 As discussed in the introduction, most formation channels predict some evolution of the merger rate with redshift, due to factors including the star-formation rate, time-delay distribution, metallicity evolution, and globular cluster formation rate~\citep{2013ApJ...779...72D,2016Natur.534..512B,2016MNRAS.458.2634M,2018ApJ...866L...5R}.
 Therefore, in this section, we allow the merger rate to evolve with redshift, and infer the redshift evolution jointly with the mass distribution.
 For simplicity, we adopt the two-parameter Model A for the mass distribution and fix spins to zero for this analysis.
 As discussed in Section~\ref{sec:mass_distr}, the additional mass and spin degrees of freedom have only a weak effect on the inferred merger rate.
 We assume the redshift evolution model given by Equation~\ref{eq:Rz}.
 Because massive binaries are detectable at higher redshifts, the observed redshift evolution correlates with the observed mass distribution of the population, and so we must fit them simultaneously.
 However, as in~\cite{2018ApJ...863L..41F}, we assume that the underlying mass distribution does not vary with redshift.
 We therefore fit the joint mass-redshift distribution according to the model:

+Note that this model assumes that the merger rate density increases or decreases monotonically with redshift over the sensitive range $z < 1$.
+If the merger rate follows the star formation rate, we expect the rate to peak around $z \sim 2$, which is currently far beyond the horizon redshift for BBH detections.

-Figure~\ref{fig:dNdz} shows the merger rate density as a function of redshift (blue band), compared to the rate inferred in~\cite{o2catalog} for the two fixed-parameter models (green and red).
+Figure~\ref{fig:dNdz} shows the merger rate density as a function of redshift (blue band), compared to the rate inferred in subsection~\ref{subsec:rate} for the non-evolving Model B (orange band).
 The joint posterior PDF on $\lambda$, $\alpha$, and $\mmax$, marginalized over the local rate parameter $R_0$, is shown in Figure~\ref{fig:p-lambda-alpha}.
 There is a strong correlation between the mass power-law slope and the redshift evolution parameter.
-Compared to the constraints on $\alpha$ and $\mmax$ discussed in Section~\ref{sec:mass_distr}, which assume a constant-in-redshift merger rate density, allowing for additional freedom in the redshift distribution of BBHs relaxes the constraints on the mass distribution parameters, especially the power-law slope $\alpha$.
-Under the assumption of a constant merger rate density, Model A in Section~\ref{sec:mass_distr} finds $\alpha = \ALPHAMimrpNoSpinVTQuadApm$, $\mmax = \MMAXimrpNoSpinVTQuadApmU$, whereas allowing for redshift evolution yields $\alpha = 1.6^{+1.6}_{-2.0}$, $\mmax = 42^{+12}_{-5}$ \Msol~when analyzing the sample of 10 BBHs from O1 and O2.
-As in Section~\ref{sec:mass_distr}, we carry out a leave-one-out analysis, excluding the most massive and distant BBH, GW170729 from the sample (red curves in Figure~\ref{fig:p-lambda-alpha}).
-Without GW170729, the marginalized mass-distribution posteriors become $\alpha = 0.8^{+1.7}_{-2.2}$, $\mmax =38^{+10}_{-4}$ \Msol.
+This is due to the fact that higher mass BBHs are detectable at higher redshifts, and so, for the same underlying mass distribution, an increasing rate evolution with redshift implies that a greater fraction of detected BBHs will be massive.
+This effect is hard to disentangle from a shallower mass distribution, which will also produce comparatively more massive BBH detections.
+Note that the constraints on $\alpha$ and $\mmax$ in Section~\ref{sec:mass_distr} are correlated by the same effect.
+Compared to the constraints on $\alpha$ and $\mmax$ discussed in Section~\ref{sec:mass_distr}, which assume a constant-in-redshift merger rate density, allowing for additional freedom in the redshift distribution of BBHs relaxes the constraints on the mass distribution parameters, especially the power-law slope $\alpha$ ($\mmax$ is sufficiently well-measured that the correlation with $\lambda$ is not as noticeable).
+Under the assumption of a constant merger rate density, Model A in Section~\ref{sec:mass_distr} finds $\alpha = \ALPHAMimrpNoSpinVTQuadApm$, $\mmax = \MMAXimrpNoSpinVTQuadApmU$, whereas allowing for redshift evolution yields $\alpha = \alphaintervalIMRP$, $\mmax = \mmaxintervalIMRP$ \Msol~when analyzing the sample of 10 BBHs from O1 and O2.
+As in Section~\ref{sec:mass_distr}, we carry out a leave-one-out analysis, excluding the most massive and distant BBH, GW170729, from the sample (red curves in Figure~\ref{fig:p-lambda-alpha}).
+Without GW170729, the marginalized mass-distribution posteriors become $\alpha = \alphaintervalExcIMRP$, $\mmax = \mmaxintervalExcIMRP$ \Msol.